IRPC Biodiversity Statement

 - Integrate biodiversity assessment and management through our QSSHE policy;

-- Manage biodiversity values by operating in or near areas with sensitive biodiversity values in compliance with required regulatory standards;
+- Manage biodiversity values by operating in or near areas with sensitive biodiversity values in compliance with required regulatory standard;

 - Apply operating practices that avoid and mitigate against biodiversity loss; and